 Become a Member

 Anyone can become a member of The Royalty Theatre, whether you want to get involved or just enjoy our shows.

-Those who wish to get involved with us would need to become an Active Member and will be asked to pay £20 per year to join the theatre.
-This membership will entitle members to one half price ticket for each production, and allows the individual to get involved with as many or as few aspects of our productions as they wish.
+Those who wish to get involved with us would need to become an Active Member and will be asked to pay £30 per year to join the Royalty Theatre.
+This membership will entitle members to one half price ticket for each production (some exceptions may apply), and allows the individual to get involved with as many or as few aspects of our productions as they wish.
+Following the pantomime, you are able to join as an Active Member for the discounted price of £20.
 Information on the different departments you can get involved with is listed below.